mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

         </script>

-Now we can test open the page in :doc:`mobile simulators </testing>` or simply in Firefox + Firebug + `User Agent Switcher <http://www.chrispederick.com/work/user-agent-switcher/>`_ combo (recommended).
+Now we can test the page.
+Open it in :doc:`a mobile simulator </testing>` or in Firefox + Firebug + `User Agent Switcher <http://www.chrispederick.com/work/user-agent-switcher/>`_ combo (recommended).
+You can simply open the page as a file from your hard disk.

 * Install User Agent Switcher

-* From menu Tools -> Default user agent -> Choose iPhone 3.0.
+* From Firefox menu Tools -> Default user agent -> Choose iPhone 3.0.
 Now your Firefox presents itself as "iPhone 3.0" to the servers and Javascript files.

 Reload the page.